AEFeinstein/Super-2024-Swadge-FW/main/modes/games/swadgimon/Docs/GameDesignDoc.md

     - [ ] 2-3 Boss trainers
     - [ ] 25 monsters
     - [ ] 1-2 Legendaries
-    - [ ] 1 mythic Pokemon
+    - [ ] 1 mythic monster
     - [ ] 2-3 starters
 - [ ] Balance
     - [ ] All core stats
-    - [ ] Pokemon, types, moves, etc are copied from Gen III to require minimal balancing
+    - [ ] Monsters, types, moves, etc are copied from Gen III to require minimal balancing
     - [ ] Add in EXP increasing items, boost EXP gain, something to reduce the grind
         - [ ] Or a low level cap.
 Not idea, but minimal testing
 - [ ] Audio